kenkneelee/lotide/README.md

 ### Array and Object Manipulation

-- `countLetters(sentence)` : Given an input sentence, returns an object with key:value pairs corresponding to occurrences of each character
+- `countLetters(sentence)` : given an input sentence, returns an object with key:value pairs corresponding to occurrences of each character
-- `countOnly(allItems, itemsToCount)` : Given an array (allItems) to search and object itemsToCount {key:boolean}, return an object with key:value pairs corresponding to search:occurrences
+- `countOnly(allItems, itemsToCount)` : given an array (allItems) to search and object itemsToCount {key:boolean}, return an object with key:value pairs corresponding to search:occurrences
 - `letterPositions(sentence)` : Given a sentence, returns an object with key:value pairs corresponding to characters: positions of each occurrence of the character.
+- `findKeyByValue(contentList, searchTerm)` : given an object to search and a property value, return the name of the first property whose value matches search term

 ### Functions using Callbacks
 - `findKey(object, callback)`: Given an object and callback, loop through the object's keys and return first key that returns truthy value from callback.
 Returns undefined if no matches found.
-- `findKeyByValue(contentList, searchTerm)` : given an object to search and a property value, return the name of the first property whose value matches search term
 - `map(array, callback)` : given an array and callback, perform the callback function on every element in the array
 - `takeUntil(array, callback)` : given an array and callback, return new array with all original values until the first value that fulfills callback